hujhax/austin-improv-wiki/The 2007 Out of Bounds Comedy Festival.md

 **The 2007 Out of Bounds Comedy Festival** was the sixth annual [[Out of Bounds Comedy Festival]].

+## Summary
+Its advertising and art were themed around Soviet Russia.

 ## Acts
 ### Local Acts
 * [[ColdTowne (troupe)|ColdTowne]]